Towards the deployment of virtual and augmented reality in the Industry of the Future

 Arts et Métiers students act as ambassadors to remove barriers to the use of these new practices

-Florence teaches students in the MTI3D Master's program at the Institut Arts et Métiers Chalon-sur-Saône about the challenges surrounding AR and VR for the industry of the future.
+Florence teaches students in the MTI3D Master of Science program at the Institut Arts et Métiers Chalon-sur-Saône about the challenges surrounding AR and VR for the industry of the future.

 Florence would like to extend this teaching to Arts et Métiers students Arts et Métiers the Grande École Program.